stuntrally/stuntrally3/Readme.md

 Stunt Rally is a 3D racing game with own Track Editor.
 Works on GNU/Linux and Windows.

-The game has a **rally** style of driving and sliding, mostly on gravel,
+The game has a **rally** style of driving cars and sliding, mostly on gravel,
 with possible **stunt** elements (jumps, loops, pipes) and generated roads from 3D spline.
-It also features few Sci-Fi vehicles and different planets🌌.
+It also features many Sci-Fi vehicles and different planets🌌.
+All [tracks](https://stuntrally.tuxfamily.org/tracks3) and [vehicles](https://stuntrally.tuxfamily.org/cars) can be browsed on website.

-This SR 3.x is the continuation of old [Stunt Rally](https://github.com/stuntrally/stuntrally) 2.x.
+SR 3.x is the continuation of old [Stunt Rally](https://github.com/stuntrally/stuntrally) 2.x.
-Using [Ogre-Next](https://github.com/OGRECave/ogre-next) for rendering and [VDrift](https://github.com/VDrift/vdrift) for simulation.
+Using [Ogre-Next](https://github.com/OGRECave/ogre-next) 3.0 for rendering and [VDrift](https://github.com/VDrift/vdrift) for simulation.

 **Documentation** is now [inside docs/](docs/_menu.md) dir.